WE-are-FPV/JeNo-5.1/README.md

 The JeNo takes partial inspiration from two other frames:

 * The arm locking system of the **Apex**, with **embedded press nuts** at the end of the arms.
 * The camera plates are slightly inspired by the **aluminum** cage of the **iFlight Evoque F5X HD V2**.
-The design is completely different as we use only carbon fiber, but the appearance is reminiscent.
+The design is completely different as we use only carbon fiber, but the look is similar.

 The rest of the design was guided by the constraints imposed by the Air Unit O3 and its camera, as well as our past experiences with other custom frame designs.